ABOUT ERIKA :

 There are moments (or decades, even) we as humans would never plan out.
 You know the ones.
 Our lives are deviations from what we expected and none of us are exempt.
 For me, that's been illness and most recently, the trauma and loss my family is experiencing.

 I've stopped trying to avoid suffering.
 I'm learning how to live with it, show up for others in it, and sincerely love my Creator through it.

 We don't need all the how's and why's.
 We simply move one foot and then the next, knowing we are not alone for even a second.
 Jesus has wept with me and held me, delivered me and restored me.
 However life unfolds, I have a hope in Him that cannot be stolen.

 If you've been on any road to recovery, you know it's neither airy nor romantic.
 It's simply necessary for life.
 Countless times I've confessed: I'm not who I thought.
 I'm broken and weak and not at all impressive.

 And I'm okay with that.
 I think God is, too.

 I'm Erika, a quirky, pensive girl with the laugh of a hyena.
 I love to learn and would live in a library if I could.
 I get to work with kids who have disabilities and it's the wildest joy.
 I'm fascinated by people, but especially the ones who've been strengthened through pain.
-I live on my eighth zip code in the USA and hopefully, a ninth in the near future.
-I love the arts and education and international missions and following Jesus.

 This is a sliver of my story, one that is changing every day.